-A database tool that works in all the platforms where developers can manage SQL Server databases or cloud-based SQL databases or SQL data warehouse systems based on Azure is called Azure Data Studio.
+A database tool that works in all the platforms where developers can manage SQL Server databases or cloud-based SQL databases, or SQL data warehouse systems based on Azure is called Azure Data Studio.
 We can use any language in Data Studio so that developers who are not proficient in SQL can use any language and run the scripts to get the desired results.
 Offered for free, we can connect with any databases and manage the database in the system.
-We can customize the dashboards and use built-in charts so that we can visualize the query result sets in the database.
+We can customize the dashboards and use built-in charts to visualize the query result sets in the database.

 How to Install Azure Data Studio?

 2. We can see the platform and download files on the site.
-Download the file based on your platform along with the installer if provided for the corresponding platform.
+Download the file based on your platform; the installer is provided for the corresponding platform.

 3. If we have SQL Server Management Studio in the system, it is automatically available.
-If not, use the User installer or System installer in the windows machine.
-Also, we can use the zip file present in the downloads page where after extraction, we get directly by taking the .exe file.
-Alternatively, we can run \azuredatastudio-windows\azuredatastudio.exe. in CLI and get it downloaded through a zip file.
+If not, use the User installer or System installer on the Windows machine.
+Also, we can use the zip file present on the downloads page, where we get directly by taking the .exe file after extraction.
+Alternatively, we can run \azuredatastudio-windows\azuredatastudio.exe. in CLI and download it through a zip file.

-4. macOS installation is direct where we must open the zip file and drag the app into the applications folder.
+4. macOS installation is direct; we must open the zip file and drag the app into the applications folder.
 This makes the application available in the system.
 In Linux installation, download the .deb file from the website and extract the contents into the system.
 Start data studio by running in the Bash command line.
 This process is to be followed if we are using .rpm file.
 If we are using tar.gz file, extract the contents into the system by giving the path in the Bash command line and then run in the same command line.
-We should also install the dependencies in the system for the unlimited running of the application.
+We should also install the dependencies in the system for the unlimited application running.

 Shell Features of Azure Data Studio

-- We should use Azure sign-in where we must probably have the Azure portal credentials along with the subscription or at least the trial account to start with.
-Dashboard is available in Data Studio where we can customize the features of our choice or we can use the available features to do the data analysis.
-Object explorer and object scripting are available in Data Studio where we can use scripts to do the data analysis or we can use features from the customized dashboard.
-We have an integrated terminal so that the application makes us familiar with the available tools and how to use the same.
+- We should use Azure sign-in, where we must probably have the Azure portal credentials, the subscription, or the trial account.
+The dashboard is available in Data Studio, where we can customize the features of our choice or use the available features to do the data analysis.
+Object explorer and object scripting are available in Data Studio, where we can use scripts to do the data analysis or features from the customized dashboard.
+We have an integrated terminal so that the application makes us familiar with the available tools and how to use them.

-- Extensions can be used in Data Studio so that we can use Python or Scala plugin instead of SQL and do the modifications in the data.
-These extensions help developers to choose the language of their own choice and use it for their requirements.
-Also, developers can create projects in Data Studio so that if there are multiple projects worked on by the same person, they can store the tables and codes in the project folder and work on multiple projects on the same time.
+- Extensions can be used in Data Studio so that we can use Python or Scala plugins instead of SQL and modify the data.
+These extensions help developers choose the language of their choice and use it for their requirements.
+Also, developers can create projects in Data Studio so that if the same person works on multiple projects, they can store the tables and codes in the project folder and work on multiple projects simultaneously.
 Developers can select the table from the project pane and have complete control over the source code.
-This makes developers change the code whenever needed and make it ready for future requirements.
-Task pane is also available in the application so that developers can prioritize the tasks and complete them as per their needs.
+This makes developers change the code whenever needed and ready it for future requirements.
+A task pane is also available in the application so developers can prioritize and complete the tasks per their needs.

-5. We can change the themes in Data Studio and even they have a dark theme to make it user-centric.
-Azure resource explorer is not present as of now but we do have a preview of Azure resource Explorer.
-It is expected that they will release ARM template version sooner in the coming versions.
-We don’t have to generate scripts wizard-like SQL Server Studio but instead of that we can generate codes and use them in our scripts.
-Table designer and object properties of each object are not present in the application which developers should figure out in their manner.
-We do have a chart viewer and we can export the results into any format such as CSV, JSON, or xlsx into the system.
+- We can change the themes in Data Studio, and even they have a dark theme to make it user-centric.
+Azure resource explorer is not present now, but we have a preview of Azure Resource Explorer.
+They are expected to release the ARM template version sooner in the coming versions.
+We don’t have to generate scripts wizard-like SQL Server Studio; instead, we can generate codes and use them in our scripts.
+Table designer and object properties of each object are not present in the application, which developers should figure out in their manner.
+We have a chart viewer and can export the results into any format, such as CSV, JSON, or xlsx into the system.
 We can use snippets in Azure Data Studio and manage them whenever needed.